morvanabonin/design_patterns/README.md

 > * The adapter is composed with the adaptee
 > * The adapter delegates calls to the adaptee, and returns any needed value

+### The Observe Pattern

+> **Loose Coupling**
+> Strive for loosely coupled designs between objects that interact.

+> **The Observer Pattern**
+> This Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its
+> dependents are notified and updated automatically.